Life is better with art!

 Location: Invermay Road, Launceston

-Part of the University of Tasmania’s School of Creative Arts and Media, the Academy Gallery is a hub for contemporary art practice in Launceston.
-It regularly exhibits works by students, staff, and visiting artists, with a strong focus on innovative and experimental art forms.
-The gallery provides a space where traditional boundaries of art are challenged, making it a must-visit for those interested in the latest developments in contemporary art.
+Part of UTAS's School of Creative Arts and Media, the Academy Gallery exhibits works by students, staff, and visiting artists, with a focus on contemporary and experimental practice.